Kittiwakes upon the Tyne

 anti-bird net inspector”

-As the 2018 cycle began and the Kittiwakes started their journey back to the UK from their long winter out at sea in the North Atlantic; new anti-bird netting and spikes were installed by Newcastle City Council to prevent the Kittiwakes nesting.
+As the 2018 cycle dawned and the Kittiwakes started their journey back to the UK from their long winter out at sea in the North Atlantic; new anti-bird netting and spikes were installed by Newcastle City Council to prevent the Kittiwakes nesting.
 The Council did this to protect what is an older building.
 The installation of the netting did however damage the stone work in places and is very unattractive as it hangs down the sides of the building.
 The Council had decided the Kittiwakes could no longer nest there.

 Many considered this to be a great shame, that the Kittiwakes